LLNL/axom/src/examples/radiuss_tutorial/lesson_01/README.md

 * ``axom::primal::Point``: A geometric primitive representing a point in space
 * ``axom::primal::Triangle``: A geometric primitive representing a triangle defined by three ``axom::primal::Point`` instances

-We will discuss these in more depth in the next lesson.
+We will discuss these in more depth in subsequent lessons.

 We use a helper function to load the triangle mesh:
 ```cpp